Commercial Dance (PACD)

 This course offers students the opportunity to use their work on a production as a lab experience to apply the skills, techniques, and knowledge acquired in class.

-Modern dance is a style of dance that moves away from the rigid rules of ballet.
-Modern dance has an emphasis on gravity, weighted emotional movements, and using opposition and succession as movement motivations.
-There are numerous codified systems of modern dance training such as Horton, Limon, Graham, and Cunningham, which will be evenly touched upon throughout modern training in the B.F.A program.
+Modern I has an emphasis on gravity, weighted emotional movements, and using opposition as movement motivations.
+There are numerous systems of modern dance training such as Horton, Taylor, Graham, and others, which will be evenly touched upon throughout modern training in the B.F.A program.
 There is no one modern technique that is predominantly taught at Pace University.
-One Semester of modern is required for graduation.
+Two semesters of modern are required for graduation.

 PACD 408 Dance for the Camera (3 credits)